Syer10/compose-router/README.md

 ## What's this?

-Routing functionality for Jetpack Compose with back stack:
+Routing functionality for JetBrains Compose with back stack:

-- Helps to map your whole app structure using Compose — not just the UI parts
+- Helps to map your whole application structure using Compose — not just the UI parts
-- Supports a single-Activity approach — no Fragments, no Navigation component needed
+- Supports a single-Window approach — one Window, no Navigation component needed
 - Simply branch on current routing and compose any other @Composable
 - Back stack saves the history of routing
+- Desktop implementation of Android Bundle class used
 - Can be integrated with automatic back press handling to go back in screen history
 - Can be integrated with automatic scoped `savedInstanceState` persistence
 - Supports routing based on deep links (POC impl)

-Compatible with Compose version **1.0.0-beta01**
+Tested with JetBrains Compose version **0.4.0-build184**

 ## Sample apps